 Below are guides, factsheets and area-specific sample questions for doctors, clinicians, food service employees and environmental services assistants.
 Download them, print them out, discuss them with your teams and put them on your employee noticeboards.

 Providing high-quality, comprehensive care is one of the most important things we can do as a health service.
-It’s critical we communicate and correctly document the care we provide so you’re your team members, and other clinicians associated with your patients’ care get the complete picture.
+It’s critical we communicate and correctly document the care we provide so your team members, and other clinicians associated with your patients’ care get the complete picture.